ecmwf/anemoi-training/docs/user-guide/tracking.rst

    Example of MLflow server

+Here you can see all tracked experiments and runs.
+A run typically consists of one completed training session, altough it is possible to extend runs by resuming them.

-It is possible to compare the 'mlflow runs' between experiments and within the same experiment.
+It is possible to compare metrics of runs between experiments and within the same experiment.

 **NameSpaces**